 Uncategorized

-Wills and Other Estate Plan Documents
+How to Prepare Wills & Other Estate Plan Documents

 Our law office is a personal injury and criminal defense law firm; however, we still get many questions regarding other areas of law.
 One topic that pops up from time to time is the topic of Wills, or a Last Will and Testament.
 Most people feel they should have a will, but are not exactly sure why or how to go about it.
 Again, we are a firm that specializes in providing attorney services for persons injured in car/truck accidents or arrested on criminal charges such as DUI, so I am not about to delve into detail on the topic of estate planning.
 What I will do is briefly describe what some of the most important documents are that usually accompany a standard estate plan.